 Thrive Creamy Vanilla

 We like that Thrive has even more calcium than a serving size of typical ice cream (which is usually 15 percent) and more protein (which is typically 4 grams).
-We don’t like that one of the sweeteners, maltitol, has been associated with stomach and abdominal pain, as well as excessive internal gas and flatulence, according to studies in the European Journal of Clinical Nutrition and International Journal of Food Sciences and Nutrition.
-Plus, this sugar-sweetened tub is absurdly high in sugar for a “healthy” ice cream.
+We don't like that one of the sweeteners, maltitol, has been associated with stomach and abdominal pain, as well as excessive internal gas and flatulence, according to a report in Nutrients Review.
+Plus, this sugar-sweetened tub is absurdly high in sugar for a "healthy" ice cream.

 Turkey Hill Light Vanilla Bean